-There has been a delay in the opening of Dungeness Crab Season this year.
-Ravenox is happy to bring you the news that it has finally begun.
-In accordance with preseason test results along with consultation with the ODA along with California and Washington fishery managers, Dungeness crab season has been opened coastwide (OR/WA border to the OR/CA border) as follows:
+Another year of Dungeness Crab Season waits to begin while northern Oregon and Washington still wait for approval.
+In accordance with preseason test results along with consultation with the ODA along with California and Washington fishery managers, Dungeness crab season has been delayed in these areas until at least December 31st 2020.

 See the industry notice HERE for more information.

-There was previously a ban on vessels taking or landing crab in an area closed for the meat quality delay.
+In 2019, there was a ban on vessels taking or landing crab in an area closed for the meat quality delay.
 Any vessel violating this rule was not permitted to participate in fishing 30 days after the December 30th start.
 Vessels that were permitted in the December 15th opener south of the Sonoma-Mendocino county line are not able to set gear in Mendocino, Humboldt, and Del Norte counties until after 12:01 am on Thursday, January 30, 2020.
-This rule also applies to various delayed areas in Washington and Oregon.
-Recreational and commercial crab harvesting is now open coast-wide.
+This rule also applied to various delayed areas in Washington and Oregon.

-This detailed PDF from the California Whale Group shows safe practices for minimizing whale harm in traps.
+This detailed PDF from the California.gov shows safe practices for minimizing whale harm in traps.

 This video has a great bit on the liability changes for crabbers' gear harming whales with marked fishing gear: